enzo-project/enzo-dev/doc/manual/source/parameters/initialization.rst

 ``Initialdt`` (internal)
     The timestep, in code units, for the current step.
 For cosmology the units are in free-fall times at the initial epoch (see :ref:`EnzoOutputFormats`).
 Default: generally 0, depending on problem
+``Unigrid`` (external)
+    This parameter should be set to 1 (TRUE) for large cases--AMR as well as non-AMR--where the root grid is 512\ :sup:`3`\  or larger.
+    This prevents initialization under subgrids at start up, which is unnecessary in cases with simple non-nested initial conditions.
+    Unigrid must be set to 0 (FALSE) for cases with nested initial conditions.
+Default: 0 (FALSE).
+See also ``ParallelRootGridIO`` in :ref:`io_parameters`.
+``UnigridTranspose`` (external)
+    This parameter governs the fast FFT bookkeeping for Unigrid runs.
+    Does not work with isolated gravity.
+Default: 0 (FALSE).
+See also ``Unigrid`` above.
 ``MaximumTopGridTimeStep`` (external)
     This parameter limits the maximum timestep on the root grid.
 Default: huge_number.
 ``ShearingVelocityDirection`` (external)